kbala444/bssim/README.md

 * `create_dummy_files <# of files> <file size>`  - creates a specified number of files in the samples directory with names dummy(n) and then deletes them when the script finishes (see `samples/lotsofiles` for an example).
 * `node#->node <latency> <bandwidth>` - assigns a latency and bandwidth to the links between the nodes in node# and node (floats, ms and megabits per second).

-## Config
+## Workloads<a name="workloads"></a>
-The first line of a command file should contain comma separated key value pairs.
+The first line of a workload file should contain comma separated key value pairs.
 Example: `node_count:20, query_delay:1`
 The fields you can configure are currently: